IsaacSchemm/Crowmask/README.md

 * `Cache.IPublicKeyProvider`: provides the actor's public key in PEM format.
 Implemented by `KeyProvider`, which uses the key from Azure Key Vault specified in `KeyVaultHost`.
 * `Weasyl.IWeasylApiKeyProvider`: provides the Weasyl API key.
 Implemented in `Program.cs` from the configuration value `WeasylApiKey`.

-Internal objects:
+Internal objects include:

 * `User`: a cached user from Weasyl, along with information about when Crowmask last attempted to refresh it and when it was last refreshed
-* `UserLink`: an entry from the Contact and Social Media section of the Weasyl profile
-* `Submission`: a cached post from Weasyl, along with information about when Crowmask last attempted to refresh it and when it was last refreshed
+* `Submission`: a cached artwork post from Weasyl, along with information about when Crowmask last attempted to refresh it and when it was last refreshed
-* `SubmissionMedia`: an associated image
-* `SubmissionTag`: an associated tag
+* `Journal`: a cached journal entry from Weasyl, along with information about when Crowmask last attempted to refresh it and when it was last refreshed
 * `Follower`: an ActivityPub actor who follows this actor
 * `OutboundActivity`: a list of unsent `Accept`, `Announce`, `Undo`, `Create`, `Update`, and `Delete` activities sent to particular actors or instances

+Other objects in Crowmask.Data, like `SubmissionTag` and `UserAvatar`, are stored as arrays within the parent document in Cosmos DB.

 HTTP endpoints: